-- 1 Turbidity is a measure of the cloudiness of the water.
+Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement for the year occurred on 1/31/20 (0.47 NTU).
+Our highest single turbidity measurement for the year occurred was (0.064 NTU).
 State regulations require that turbidity must always be below 1 NTU.
-The regulations require that 95% of the turbidity samples collective have measurements below 0.3 NTU. - 2 People on severely restricted sodium diets should not consume water containing more than 20 mg/L of sodium.
-Water containing more than 270 mg/L of sodium should not be used by people on moderately restrictive sodium diets. - 3The State considers 50 pCi/L to be the level of concern for beta particles.
-Sampled every 6 years. - 4 This level represents the highest locational running annual average calculated from data collected. - 5 The level presented represents the 90th percentile of the 5 samples collected.
-The action level for lead was exceeded at 1 of the 5 sites tested. - 6 The level presented represents the 90 percentile of the 5 sites tested.
-A percentile is a value on a scale of 100 that indicates the percent of the distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 5 samples were collected at your water system and the 90th percentile value was 35.40 ug/l.
+The regulations ng/l use in commercial and industrial applications require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
+People on severely restricted sodium diets should not consume water containing more than 20 mg/L of sodium.
+Water containing more than 270 mg/L of sodium should not be used by people on moderately

+N/A